 Banff National Park

-Banff National Park is a UNESCO World Heritage is one of Canada's most beloved treasures.
-This protected wilderness is home to some of the world's most beautiful sights, including crisp turqoise lakes, like Lake Louise, breathtaking peaks like Mount Assiniboine and a long list of wildlife.
+Banff National Park is a UNESCO World Heritage and one of Canada's most beloved treasures.
+This protected wilderness is home to some of the world's most beautiful sights, including crisp turquoise lakes, like Lake Louise; breathtaking peaks, like Mount Assiniboine; and a long list of wildlife.
 The fact that this beautiful Canadian gem is convenient to world-class restaurants, hotels, nightlife and spas makes it the ultimate mountain destination.

 Sunshine Village Ski Area is nestled in Banff National Park and 15 minutes from the town of Banff.
 Sunshine Village sits higher up than the other two resorts and allows skiers and boarders the chance to not only ski and ride on the Continental Divide, but also in two Canadian provinces: Alberta and British Columbia.
 Because of its slightly higher elevation and remote location, Sunshine often gets the most—and fluffiest—snow of all three.
 While nearly 75 percent of the terrain is designated as beginner or intermediate, Sunshine also boasts some of the area’s best expert and extreme terrain, with two off-piste zones atop the Continental Divide chairlift.